Travel to Panama City

 Disasters and the city’s reconstruction

-In 1621, a violent earthquake struck the region, causing significant damage to Panama la Vieja.
-In 1671, the pirate Henry Morgan attacked and destroyed the city, forcing the Spanish to rebuild farther west.
-This rebirth gave rise to Casco Viejo, now a landmark district of Panama City, where traces of colonial architecture still remain.
+In 1621, a powerful earthquake struck the region, causing significant damage to Panama la Vieja.
+In 1671, pirate Henry Morgan attacked and destroyed the city, forcing the Spanish to rebuild farther west.
+This urban rebirth gave rise to Casco Viejo, now a vibrant and iconic district that draws numerous architecture lovers seeking a trip to Panama City rich in charm, culture, and history.

 The Panama Canal and the rise of Panama City